robfatland/costnotify/README.md

   - A safety check at-a-glance: Everything is ok
 - Further motivation: Track grantee spend versus (say) a grant budget
 - Good practice: Don't put a billing file in this repo
-- Good practice: Use AWS Roles rather than Access Keys
+- Good practice: Use AWS Roles, ***not*** Access Keys
-- Development: You can work in the AWS console to iteratively develop this code
-- Updating this repo: Copy-paste from the AWS console code box to here
-- You can also work from a clone of this repo and develop code locally, for example...
-  - Install Miniconda per software carpentry lesson 1 [here](https://carpentrieslab.github.io/python-aos-lesson/)
-- Good practice: Use the Python `csv` package as shown in the `analysis.py` program
+- Good practice: Use the Python `csv` package... simpler than using pandas :)
-  - You could also use :) pandas :)

 There are four AWS services attached to the costnotify Lambda function:

-* CloudWatch Events set to trigger the costnotify lambda every day (like an alarm clock)
+* CloudWatch Events trigger the costnotify lambda (cron)
-* S3 bucket `copydbr-<account_identifier>` where monthly billing itemization CSV files are stored
+* S3 bucket: We use name `copydbr-<account_identifier>` billing itemization CSV files from CloudCheckr
-  * Accumulation courtesy of CloudCheckr
-* CloudWatch Logs enables debugging; it records the output when the Lambda executes
+* CloudWatch Logs enables debugging; output of Lambda execution
-* SNS (Simple Notification Service) distributes the **costnotify** email to recipients
+* SNS (Simple Notification Service) to distribute the **costnotify** message to subscribers

-## Specific to this version of costnotify...
+## Prep

-Go to the S3 listing for N.Virginia and find a bucket with a name that begins `copydbr-`.
-If it is not there you will need to set it up by contacting DLT at OpsCenter at dlt dot com.
-Once the bucket is in place you should verify it contains monthly billing itemization files.
+Within a candidate account: Check the S3 listing for N.Virginia to identify the logging bucket.
+In our case this bucket has a name that begins with `copydbr-`.
+The bucket should contain monthly billing itemization files.

-- Reading a billing file involves dealing with the `.zip` format
+- Billing files are in `.zip` format
 - `blended cost` seems to be the right source for comparison with invoicing
-- sort by IAM User and by resource type
+- tagging suggest auto-tagging by IAM User
 - A 28-day spend by User would be helpful
-- Crossing month and/or year boundaries implies multiple CSV files
+- Crossing month and/or year boundaries implies mining multiple CSV files
-- `numpy.datetime64` and `numpy.timedelta64` are useful
 - Be sure to accommodate UTC versus local (e.g. PDT is -7 hrs, PST is -8 hrs)